IAZero/wisardpkg/README.md

 threshold          = 10   # limit of training cycles by discriminator discriminatorLimit = 5    # limit of discriminators by clusters

-clus = ClusWisard(addressSize, minScore, threshold, discriminatorLimit)

 # False by default for performance reasons
 # when enabled,e ClusWiSARD prints the progress of train() and classify()
-clus.verbose = True
+verbose = True

+clus = ClusWisard(addressSize, minScore, threshold, discriminatorLimit, verbose=True)

 # train using the input data
 clus.train(X,y)